Framework

 Why this framework matters

-But the issue is usually not one isolated workflow.
-It is that the operating model is starting to break under the weight of complexity.
-The 6 Breakpoints Framework gives teams a practical way to diagnose where that breakdown is happening, which stage it has reached, and how the breakpoints connect back into each other.
+The 6 Breakpoints Framework gives teams a practical way to diagnose where the breakdown is happening, which stage it has reached, and how the breakpoints connect back into each other.

 01